Severe Weather Statement issued for St. Helena by NWS - NewsBreak

 weather.gov

-Effective: 2023-02-12 03:19:00 ATLANTIC Expires: 2023-02-13 06:00:00 ATLANTIC Urgency: Expected Severity: Moderate Certainty: Likely Instruction: There is a high risk of rip currents.
+Effective: 2023-02-12 03:19:00 ATLANTIC Expires: 2023-02-12 18:00:00 ATLANTIC Urgency: Expected Severity: Moderate Certainty: Likely Instruction: There is a high risk of rip currents.
 Rip currents are powerful channels of water flowing quickly away from shore, which occur most often at low spots or breaks in the sandbar and in the vicinity of structures such as groins, jetties and piers.
 Heed the advice of lifeguards, beach patrol flags and signs.
 If you become caught in a rip current, yell for help.
 Remain calm, do not exhaust yourself and stay afloat while waiting for help.
 If you have to swim out of a rip current, swim parallel to shore and back toward the beach when possible.
 Do not attempt to swim directly against a rip current as you will tire quickly.
-Target Area: Northwest HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH LATE TONIGHT * WHAT...Life threatening rip currents expected due to breaking waves around 6 to 9 feet. * WHERE...Beaches of northwestern Puerto Rico. * WHEN...Through late tonight. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.
+Target Area: Northeast HIGH RIP CURRENT RISK NOW IN EFFECT THROUGH THIS AFTERNOON * WHAT...Life threatening rip currents expected due to breaking waves around 6 feet. * WHERE...Beaches of northeastern Puerto Rico. * WHEN...Through this afternoon. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.

 weather.gov